Jordan Devey: Baltimore Ravens

-On April 27, 2013, he signed with the Baltimore Ravens as an undrafted free agent.
+On April 27, 2013, Devey signed with the Baltimore Ravens as an undrafted free agent.

 New England Patriots

-On September 5, 2013, Devey was signed to New England's practice squad after an off-season stint.
+On September 5, 2013, Devey was signed to the New England Patriots' practice squad after an off-season stint.
 He spent the 2014 preseason seeing action at center, guard and tackle.
 In the 2014 season, Devey was promoted to the active roster.
 In the regular season, Devey started six games at guard.
 The Patriots won Super Bowl XLIX after they defeated the Seattle Seahawks, 28-24.

 San Francisco 49ers

-On August 18, 2015, Devey was traded to the San Francisco 49ers for tight end Asante Cleveland.
+On August 18, 2015, Devey was traded to the San Francisco 49ers in exchange for tight end Asante Cleveland.
 On March 8, 2016, 49ers decided to tender a one-year contract to Devey.
-On May 6, 2016, the 49ers waived Devey.
+On May 6, the 49ers waived Devey.

 Kansas City Chiefs

 On May 9, 2016, the Kansas City Chiefs claimed Devey off waivers from the 49ers.
-On September 4, 2016, he was waived by the Chiefs and signed to the practice squad the next day.
-He was elevated to the active roster on September 17, 2016.
-He was released by the Chiefs on November 5, 2016 and was re-signed to the practice squad three days later.
-He signed a reserve/future contract with the Chiefs on January 19, 2017.
-He was released on September 7.
-He was re-signed on September 9, 2017.
+On September 4, he was waived by the Chiefs and re–signed to the practice squad the following day.
+Devey was elevated to the active roster on September 17.
+He was released by the Chiefs on November 5, and was re-signed to the practice squad three days later.

+Devey signed a reserve/future contract with the Chiefs on January 19, 2017.
+He was released once more on September 7.
+Devey was re-signed by Kansas City on September 9.

 On March 16, 2018, Devey re-signed with the Chiefs.
-He played in the first seven games, starting two at guard and center due to injuries, before being placed on injured reserve with a torn pectoral.
+He played in the first seven games, starting two at guard and center due to injuries, before being placed on injured reserve with a torn pectoral muscle.

 Oakland / Las Vegas Raiders

 On March 21, 2019, Devey signed with the Oakland Raiders on a one-year deal.
-He was placed on injured reserve on October 5, 2019.
+He was placed on injured reserve on October 5.

 On April 2, 2020, Devey was re-signed by the Las Vegas Raiders.
-He was released on September 1, 2020.
+He was released by Las Vegas on September 1.

 Buffalo Bills

-On September 9, 2020, Devey was signed to the Buffalo Bills practice squad.
-He was elevated to the active roster on October 24 and January 8, 2021, for the team's week 7 and wild card playoff games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
-He was promoted to the active roster on January 12, 2021.
+On September 9, 2020, Devey was signed to the Buffalo Bills' practice squad.
+He was elevated to the active roster on October 24 and January 8, 2021, for the team's Week 7 and wild card playoff games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
+Devey was promoted to the active roster on January 12.

 Devey signed a one-year contract extension with the team on February 1, 2021.
-He was released on August 31, 2021.
+He was released by the Bills as a part of final roster cuts on August 31.

+Personal life and death

+In 2011, he married Lindsey Devey.
+They had four children together.

+Jordan Devey died by suicide on July 21, 2026, at the age of 38.